QuickScopeTech/GodotSDK/README.md

 ## Structure

-Events are created with 3 main arguments: Name, Metadata and Metrics.
+Events are created with 2 primary arguments: Name and Metadata.
 The full event function signature looks like this:

-`event(name: String, metadata: Dictionary = {}, metrics: Dictionary = {}, level: String = "", ts: String = "")`
+`event(name: String, metadata: Dictionary = {}, level: String = "", ts: String = "")`

 ### Name